stevedatadog/katacoda-scenarios/dd101-npm/step3.md

 ![Screenshot of the View related traces option on a retransmit detail](apm_related_traces.png)

 Scroll through the traces and look for errors or unusually long **Duration** values.
-You are likely to home in on `Spree::HomeController#index` as a common problem.
+You are likely to home in on `Spree::HomeController#index` as a frequent problem.
 Click on a slow trace to look at the spans.
 Here's an example:

 ![Screenshot of a flame graph for a very slow trace Home controller trace](./assets/apm_discounts_span.png)

 Looking at these spans, it's clear that the Storedog `Spree:HomeController#index` spent a shocking amount of time making  a `GET` request to the `discounts` service.
 Because there are no other spans during this period, it's fair to conclude that the request was delayed by network problems.

+Spend some time inspecting flows on the network page and drilling down into APM traces to find other slow traces.

 With this information, you can proceed to investigate, diagnose, and fix the network connection between the `store-frontend` and `discounts` services.
-In this lab, that's very easy to.
+In this lab, that's very easy to do.
 In the Terminal, run the following command: `fixnetwork`{{execute}}

 Now look at the Datadog network page and watch the number of retransmits and the average round-trip times taper downward.
 This may take 5 minutes or more.